Welcome to the Style Guide

 Number of Outfits

 Changing outfits during a session always takes more time than my clients expect, so in order to maximize shooting time and give you the highest number of photos possible, I recommend the number of outfits (as follows) to keep stress low and the number of photos in your final gallery high:

 Family sessions: 1 outfit | Maternity/Couples: 1-2 outfits | Seniors/Headshots: 2-3 outfits

 If you want your portrait session images to look at that a little more editorial, I recommend bringing a few small, simple props with you, like fresh flowers to hold or blanket to sit on.
 If you want to set up a picnic or incorporate another special element into your session, just let me know!
-Maybe you have access to some larger props that have a real “wow” factor, like a boat, classic car, vintage bicycle or hot air balloon.
-This is the time to dream a little bit and decide what really feels like you!
+Maybe you have access to some larger props that have a real “wow” factor, like a classic car or vintage bicycle This is the time to dream a little bit and decide what really feels like you!
 Props aren’t a must by any means.
-Some of my clients love them and go all out.
-Some pick one or two items to bring.
-Others stick with just their outfits – and that’s great, too!
 The most important things you need to bring to your session are love and laughter.
 I'll take care of the rest.